leomc3/ObjToParquet/README.md

 # ObjToParquet
-Cast Object to Parquet data to read on Tablo.
+Cast Object dynamic to Parquet data to read on Tableau.